praveenjuge/praveenjuge/README.md

-# praveenjuge.com
+# praveenjuge.xyz

-This is the code that powers my [personal site](https://www.praveenjuge.com/).
+This is the code that powers my [personal site](https://www.praveenjuge.xyz/).